 - You will NOT spend the sessions completing endless thought records.

 The sessions are dynamic.
 You will be taught strategies to help you learn how not to take your thoughts so seriously and instead to concentrate on living your life the best way, regardless of the thoughts, fears, or anxiety.

 - There will be NO trigger warnings.

 Yup.
 That’s right.
 The goal is not to teach you to be even more fearful of any triggers and to see yourself as a person who is unable to cope.
-The goal is to help you develop confidence and use tools to successfully cope and live the life you want, despite any external triggers that may make you temporarily anxious.
+The goal is to help you develop confidence and use tools to successfully cope and live the rich, connected, meaningful life, despite any external or internal triggers that may make you temporarily anxious.

 Want to know more about our treatment approach or to start learning about anxiety?
 Read this 7-parts article about anxiety.